-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed the Assembly's Committee on Public Employees, Retirement and Social Security, and is pending in the Appropriations Committee.

 Annual Pay Data Reports (SB 1284)

 Evincing the ongoing feud between California and the federal government, this bill would essentially enact the proposed Obama administration regulations for revised EEO-1 reporting that the Trump Administration stopped in 2017.
 The bill's author states it is intended to force large California employers to undertake self-audits of their pay structures and then report these results to enable the state to monitor the overall progress toward achieving pay equity.